Every day, it seems, there is a news article on faith deconstruction, focusing on individuals who have renounced or abandoned their Christian faith.

 A significant portion of the Book of Psalms begins with the writers questioning their faith before finally acknowledging their renewed trust in God’s goodness.

-The Cambridge Dictionary defines deconstruction as the act of breaking something down into its separate parts to understand its meaning, especially when it is different from how it was previously understood.
+The Cambridge Dictionary defines deconstruction as breaking something down into separate parts to understand its meaning, especially when it is different from how it was previously understood.

-I would define Faith Deconstruction as the act of breaking down what one believes in light of what one experiences.
+I would define Faith Deconstruction as breaking down what one believes in light of what one experiences.

 Often there is a tension that is inherent in faith.

-For most people, the catalyst for an examination of faith is often a crisis.
+For most people, the catalyst for examining faith is often a crisis.
 For example, something terrible happens, and we question why God allowed it.
 Or we have applied what we believe to be biblical truth without experiencing what we think it has promised.

-3. Faith deconstruction is frequently a reaction to a church culture that does not reflect the values that it teaches.
+Faith deconstruction is frequently a reaction to a church culture that does not reflect its teaching values.

 Pastors are to be servants to God’s people, not wolves who use their position of power to fleece the sheep.

-The world is watching to see if our actions match up with our stated beliefs.
+The world is watching to see if our actions match our stated beliefs.
 So can you blame them for being skeptical?

 Doubt is normal.
 Everyone experiences seasons of doubt.

 According to BARNA, questioning what you believe about religion or God is commonplace for most American adults who self-identify as Christian (or have in the past) (65%).
-Just over one-quarter (26%) say they still experience spiritual doubt, while four in 10 (40%) say they have experienced it in the past but have worked through it.
-Only about one-third (35%) claim to have never experienced it at all.
+Just over one-quarter (26%) say they still experience spiritual doubt, while four in 10 (40%) say they have experienced it in the past but have worked through it, and only about one-third (35%) claim to have never experienced it at all.

 Doubt is a part of faith.
 Faith involves trust, not the certainty of an outcome.

 God is not surprised by our doubt.
-The Psalms often begin with a person questioning their faith and usually resolve by affirming God’s goodness.
+The Psalms often begin with questioning their faith and usually resolve by affirming God’s goodness.

-A god who is too small to handle your honest and most profound questions is no god at all.
+A god who is too small to handle your honest and most profound questions is no god.

 An unexamined faith is often worthless and easily discarded when tested.